Apply to appeal the decision of a condominium dispute officer (Form 27)

 The decision (written order) includes reasons for the decision.

 Condominium corporations and unit owners who received a decision from a condominium dispute officer can apply.
-You need to submit the form within 20 days of receiving the original decision on a dispute.
+You need to submit the form within 20 days of the date of the original decision.

 How to apply